dragomano/Light-Portal/README.md

 * **Languages:** English, Polish, Russian, Spanish, Ukrainian

 ## Description
-This modification will transform your forum into a portal:
+This modification will transform your forum into a portal that includes:
 * the frontpage,
 * separate pages with keywords,
 * blocks.

 The portal supports for BBC, HTML, PHP, and Markdown content within pages and blocks.

 ### Features: